DamianRavn/Assignment7-Web-Server-Development-in-ASP.NET-Core/README.md

 # Movie Characters API

 This is the third assignment in the backend module of Noroff's full stack development course.

-See assignment description [here](https://github.com/DamianRavn/Assignment7-Web-Server-Development-in-ASP.NET-Core/blob/main/Project/Assignment%203_CSharp_Web_API_creation_in_ASP.NET_Core.pdf).
+Full assignment description can be found [here](https://github.com/DamianRavn/Assignment7-Web-Server-Development-in-ASP.NET-Core/blob/main/Project/Assignment%203_CSharp_Web_API_creation_in_ASP.NET_Core.pdf).

+A diagram of the Movie Characters database can be found [here](https://github.com/DamianRavn/Assignment7-Web-Server-Development-in-ASP.NET-Core/blob/main/Project/MovieCharactersDb_diagram).

 ## Description